the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 width: 80%
 alt: Second page of the form, for Authors.
 Author addition in progress.
 ---
 Second page of the form, for Authors.
-Author addition in progress.
-CC-BY-SA.
+Author addition in progress. `cffinit` v2.0.0.
 ```

 After adding one author, you have the minimum required information for a valid `CITATION.cff` file.